 It quoted a ruling party source as saying that, "There has to be a figure who creates the all-inclusive government.

 All that program has to be given to someone."

-the table in Pretoria as negotiators for the two sides square off, and that despite expressions of good will early this week when party leaders signed a threshold document, all sides may be expected to bargain hard.
+Other political analysts agree there is a lot on the table in Pretoria as negotiators for the two sides square off, and that despite expressions of good will early this week when party leaders signed a threshold document, all sides may be expected to bargain hard.

-notwithstanding reports that a deal is close to being concluded, they say there are plenty of potential pitfalls for the discussions which are only just beginning.
+So notwithstanding reports that a deal is close to being concluded, they say there are plenty of potential pitfalls for the discussions which are only just beginning.

 Observers also warn that there are forces which are not at the table that must be reckoned with - for instance Zimbabwe's Joint Operations Command unifying the security forces, which some say has become the real power in the land as government structures collapse.

 Some say the JOC orchestrated the violence that ravaged the country in recent months.

-University of Zimbabwe Professor John Makumbe and Group Projects Editor Iden Wetherell of the Zimbabwe Independent newspaper.
+For a closer look at the stakes in the talks, the hidden hazards and the likely result, Blessing Zulu turned to political analyst and University of Zimbabwe Professor John Makumbe and Group Projects Editor Iden Wetherell of the Zimbabwe Independent newspaper.

 Wetherell and Makumbe argue that for talks to succeed, political violence must stop, and that the ruling party politiburo must not set terms for the discussions in Pretoria.